-• Give the employee the opportunity to give the matter serious consideration (this may involve a period of several days) and request that he/she meet with you again to explore any alternatives he/she has thought of.
+• Give the employee a reasonable opportunity to give the matter serious consideration and request that they meet with you again to explore any alternatives they have thought of.

-At the second meeting
+At the second meeting:

-- Ask the employee for his/her input i.e. opinions, ideas, views and alternatives to the possible reorganisation. - Give serious consideration to all the points raised by the employee and reassess the situation - Looking at the business structure and what options may or may not suit may help to assist when determining whether a redundancy is necessary. - Arrange another meeting with the employee (and his/her representative)
+- Ask the employee for their input for example: opinions, ideas, views and alternatives to the possible reorganisation. - Give serious consideration to all the points raised by the employee and reassess the situation. - Look at the business structure and what options may or may not suit may help to assist when determining whether a redundancy is necessary. - Arrange another meeting with the employee (and their representative).

-At the third meeting
+At the third meeting:

-- Inform the employee of your decision. - If there is chance of redeployment this would also be discussed. - In some circumstance's selection criteria may need to take place.
+- Inform the employee of your decision. - If there is chance of redeployment this would also be discussed. - In some circumstances selection criteria may need to take place.
 This is when roles have been reduced, however several employees may have the same skillsets.
 They would need to reapply for this role (selection criteria is discussed below). - If you have decided that the position will be made redundant, discuss the process that took place, what was considered in the process and if there was or was not chance to be redeployed this would be discussed too.
-You can also discuss any assistance that the employer is prepared to provide, including:

-- When the position will become surplus, i.e. when the redundancy would take place (check whether the employment agreement provides for any specific notice in the case of redundancy); - What redundancy payment can be paid (if this is not dealt with in the employment agreement); - Assistance with seeking new employment e.g. assistance in preparing a resume; allowing time off to attend interviews; providing references, etc. - Assistance with dealing with impact of the decision e.g. ability of employee to come back at any time and talk about the issues; offering counselling and support services.
+You can also discuss any assistance that the employer is prepared to provide, including: - When the position will become surplus, that is, when the redundancy would take place (check whether the employment agreement provides for any specific notice in the case of redundancy); - What redundancy payment can be paid (if this is not dealt with in the employment agreement); - Assistance with seeking new employment for example, assistance in preparing a resume; allowing time off to attend interviews; providing references. - Assistance with dealing with impact of the decision for example, the ability of the employee to come back at any time and talk about the issues; offering counselling and support services.